 This White Chocolate Rocky Road recipe makes a deliciously gorgeous treat!
-It’s so easy and such a hit, you may want to make a double batch.
+It's so easy and such a hit, you may want to make a double batch.
+It's fun in Spring, for Valentine's Day or Easter or a Mother's Day treat.
+Our friends always want to see "that White Chocolate Rainbow Fudge stuff" during the holidays too.

-A few ingredient notes for White Chocolate Rocky Road success:
+Ingredient notes for White Chocolate Rocky Road success:

 I love the Dandies Marshmallows because they are vegan and corn-free, but you can't always find the colored ones, which are also flavored.
 (Beware of peppermint.
 No. Just no.) I really like Smashmallows too, they are dairy, gluten, corn & soy free, and the Strawberries & Cream and Coconut Pineapple flavors are pretty and delicious in this recipe.
 Smashmallows are larger marshmallows, so you'll have to cut them into quarters.